Configuring Software Auto-Updates

 Knowledgebase Article

-If you install an application using our Softaculous application installer in cPanel, you can set it up so that it automatically updates.
-Here's how:
+If you installed an application using Softaculous in cPanel, you can configure it to automatically apply updates.

-1. Once you've filled in the details of the application you are looking to install, you'll see a section called 'Advanced'.
-Press the plus icon on this section to expand it.
+1. Once you've filled in the details of the application you are installing, expand the Advanced settings by clicking the plus icon.
 It should look something like this:

-When you install your application, Softaculous will then start to ensure that your applications are updated and also maintain a backup in case you need to revert to one.
+Softaculous will then ensure your applications are updated while maintaining a backup in case you need to revert to a previous version.

 Powered by WHMCompleteSolution